dlmarion/accumulo-testing/contrib/terraform-testing-infrastructure/timely-grafana/README.md

-# CollectD-Timely-Grafana Stack
+# Timely-Grafana Stack

 This Docker image is designed to communicate with a locally running Apache Accumulo instance for Grafana dashboard development purposes.
-This Docker image contains CollectD, Timely, and Grafana configured such that CollectD is listening on port 8125 for StatsD messages that are forwarded to Timely which are then stored in Accumulo.
-Grafana is available on port 3000 and it will query Timely for timeseries metrics thar are stored in tables in Accumulo.
+This Docker image contains Timely and Grafana and is configured to connect to the host network which will make all Timely and Grafana ports available.
+An agent, like Telegraf, can be used to get metrics from the Accumulo processes in a StatsD format and send them to Timely using the OpenTSDB output plugin.

 ## Deployment